-The first line, comprising the Agency's business units and corporate functions, owns the risks associated with business activities and are primarily responsible for managing those risks on a day-to-day basis.
+- The first line, comprising the Agency's business units and corporate functions, owns the risks associated with business activities and are primarily responsible for managing those risks on a day-to-day basis.
 This includes implementing and monitoring adherence to the Agency's risk management policies and risk appetite, conducting risk and control selfassessments, managing operational events and implementing appropriate responses.
-They provide reports for the Agency's risk governance committees on their risks and controls and operational events.
+They provide reports for the Agency's risk governance committees on their risks and controls and operational events. - The second line comprises the Agency's Risk and Compliance functions and is independent of the first line management and operations.
+The Risk function oversees compliance with risk management policies across the Agency, provides independent review and challenge to the first line, and provides risk reports and information to the various risk governance committees.
+The Compliance function and Data Protection Officer promote compliance, and personal data protection, awareness through training, codes of conduct and relevant policies.
+They provide compliance and personal data protection support, advice and independent challenge to first line management and submit regular reports to the ERMC and ARC.